mtemkit/Linux-Commands/README.md

 ### Linux Files and Folders Branch

-This contains some of my docucmented folders and documents with Linux work.
+This contains some of my documented folders and documents with Linux work.

 ### Will this Repo be Updated?